mrgnhnt96/code_snapshots/README.md

 The generator will create a PNG image with:

 - Blue gradient background (dark blue at top/bottom, lighter in middle)
-- Semi-transparent dark card with rounded corners
+- Semi-transparent dark card with rounded corners and macOS-style window controls
 - Syntax-highlighted Dart code with line numbers
 - Color scheme:
   - Keywords: Purple